mivehk/Oligonucleotide_Aligner/README.md

 RNA, on the other hand, is a single-strand polymer of phosphoric acid alternating with furanose ribose sugar with the addition of Hydroxyl group on Carbon 2 prime comapred to DNA and replacing Thymine nitrogenous base with Uracil.</br>

 This tool will provide two different C++ builts to compare oligonucleotides sequence alignment with scoring system.
-One envision will allow you to enter the sequence on the prompt & other accept sequence files (w/wo) headers which will be aligned to the length of shorter sequence.</br>
+One envision will allow you to enter the sequence on the prompt & other accept sequence files (w/wo) headers which will be trimmed to shorter sequence length.</br>

 The python code was translate the file reader envision to python intrepeter.</br>
 ```